 Can I suspend or change my monthly membership?

 We allow Monthly Plan Members to Suspend, Change or Cancel their membership for any reason.
-Membership Request forms must be received no later then the 10 days prior to monthly payment (17th of the Month).
-A maintenance fee of $17/month + gst (Individual) and $22/month + gst (Family) will be applied monthly to any passes placed on-hold.
+Membership Change Request forms must be received no later then the 10th of the month to take affect for the next billing cycle.
+A maintenance fee of $16/month + gst (Individual) and $21/month + gst (Family) will be applied monthly to any passes placed on-hold.
 Please fill out our membership change request form here.